ideumi/chippy/README.md

 ## Supported Platforms

-- Any reasonably modern Linux distro
+- Any reasonably modern FHS-compliant Linux distro

 ## Experimental Platforms

-- Some BSDs (macOS, OpenBSD and FreeBSD) - highly experimental for now and not guaranteed to work
+- OpenBSD and FreeBSD - highly experimental for now and not guaranteed to work
 - Android (via Termux)

 ## Installation